 Caledonian 80/- ABV 4.1%

-Beer in Scotland was traditionally categorised in shillings, according to the amount of tax charged per hogshead – a giant barrel of which contained 42 pints.
+Since the 1880s beer brewed in Scotland had been categorised by the shilling wholesale price per hogshead, a barrel of 54 gallons.
+80/- shilling beers were beers of the highest quality brewed for the markets of North East England and export.
+80/- shilling or Export is comparable to the category of Best Bitters in England.
+The shilling system is recognised as one of Scotland's contributions to the overall history of brewing.
 40/- ale was a very light beer often supplied to farmhands.
 50/- and 60/- beers were also reasonably light and mild.
 70/-, 80/- and 90/- were progressively stronger, export-quality beers.
 The shilling system continued to be used to indicate the beers’ quality and was legally recognised in 1914.